Normal Profile Tooth loss profile Bone loss profile

 After the implant has healed it is time to place an abutment on the implant.

 The abutment serves as the base for your new tooth.
 Once this is placed an impression of the abutment is takenand is used to create your permanent restoration.
 Some offices have an onsite lab to create the crown, but others will have to send it to an outside lab.
 Once the restoration is completed you can return to the office to attach the restoration permanently.
 Your smile will look just like it used to, and after a short period of getting used to the implant it will feel just like one of your own teeth.

-Bone loss if no replacement
+Bridge implant tooth replacement bone loss if no replacement